zmkfirmware/zmk/docs/docs/development/hardware-integration/physical-layouts.md

 It is easiest to write the position map by considering one layout to be the "reference" layout, and defining all other position maps with respect to it.
 The reference layout should usually be the one with the most keys, as that creates a position map where no key bindings are lost when switching to a layout with fewer keys and back.

-Create the child node for the "reference" layout, and fill the `positions` array by counting upwards, giving it the same order and number of keys as the `keys` property of its physical layout.
+Create the child node for the reference layout, and fill the `positions` array by counting upwards, giving it the same order and number of keys as the `keys` property of its physical layout.
 For a 2x2 macropad the child node would be

 ```dts
 / {